uclab-potsdam/scienceforukraine/public/pages/about.md

 Until August 2022 we have collected success stories in a [Twitter thread](https://twitter.com/i/events/1519372075504484352).
 We also feature some videos by Ukrainians whom we helped online on our [YouTube channel](https://www.youtube.com/@scienceforukraine1731).

-We are grateful for support from [NEP4DISSENT COST Action](https://nep4dissent.eu/), [Institute of Literature, Folklore and Art of the University of Latvia](http://lulfmi.lv/en/news) and the [Polish Young Academy - Polish Academy of Sciences](https://amu.pan.pl/en/).
-Other institutions, networks and initiatives we partner with are listed [here](./partners.html).

 ## Members

 **Coordination**